w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 Students should be able to:

-* explain how people with disabilities use different screen sizes, screen configurations, and style sheets to access websites and applications
+* explain how use of different screen sizes, screen configurations, and style sheets affects the ability of people with disabilities to identify, distinguish, and process websites and applications
 * create designs with target sizes and spaces to support tapping by people with mobility impairments and people using different input methods
 * create designs that preserve meaningful sequence, content, and functionality when using different viewport sizes, screen configurations, and devices to access content
 * create designs that preserve content and functionality when line height as well as spacing between paragraphs, words, and letters are modified by the user